Bergeron Women in Technology Leadership Fund

 Sandra and Douglas Bergeron Present $1 Million Gift to Georgia State University

 The Bergeron Women in Technology Leadership Fund is awarded annually to undergraduate female students who have expressed or demonstrated high potential for leadership careers in technology.
 It is expected that the endowment, together with additional contributions from Georgia business leaders, will fund this award in perpetuity.
 Undergraduate computer information systems and computer science students are eligible.
-Applicant must be a female GSU undergraduate student who is [or will be] classified as a junior at the start of fall 2013.
+Applicants must be female students who will be juniors in the Fall proceeding the application period, majoring in CIS or CS, with at least four semesters remaining.
+Candidates who successfully achieve senior status after Fall/Spring of initial award period, and remain in good standing, will be eligible for a second year of funding.

 “The combination of financial assistance and mentorship is key to advancing women into leadership positions in technology businesses and helping women to achieve their true potential,” said Mrs. Bergeron.